michaellavelle/spring-social-sparklr-demo/README.md

 ```

-The only additional code which is needed for this spring-social-security demo is the FacebookConnectInterceptor,
+The only additional code which is needed for this spring-social-security demo is the SparklrConnectInterceptor,
 needed because the Spring-Social framework requires API-specific connect interceptors to be registered before
 they can be called.
 This interceptor is registered with the ConnectController as above.